-According to the Poetry foundation’, Robert Burns was born in 1759, in Alloway, Ayrshire, Scotland, to William and Agnes Brown Burnes.
+According to the Poetry Foundation, Robert Burns was born in 1759, in Alloway, Ayrshire, Scotland, to William and Agnes Brown Burnes.
 (The Bard used the old version of the family name until April 1786, when it last appears in his signature to a letter.
 Thereafter he adopted the spelling without the ‘e’).
-Like his father, Burns was a tenant farmer (which led to him being called the name the Ploughman Poet during his lifetime).
-However, toward the end of his life he became an excise collector in Dumfries, where he died in 1796 but remained throughout his life a practicing poet.
+Like his father, Burns was a tenant farmer (which led to him being named the Ploughman Poet during his lifetime).
+However, toward the end of his life he became an excise collector in Dumfries, where he died in 1796 but remained throughout his life a practising poet.

 The piece below is by Professor Gerard Carruthers, Director of the Robert Burns Centre at Glasgow University which he has submitted to us for publication.